 Through this model, entrepreneurs will generate earn incomes up to 4.5x the community average.
 WSV works with communities, NGOs, universities, and other entities to develop solutions to development challenges.
 A sustainable micro-business model is then built around them to organically sustain and grow the impact.
 Once proven, WSV packages them into a “Business in a Box”, which receive investment from NGOs (master franchisees) on a social franchise to implement in communities they work with.

 WSV’s current portfolio, operated by over 200 entrepreneurs in East and Southern Africa, and developed for 6-8 years, includes:

 - Petal: Delivering free sexual and reproductive health education and making affordable reusable sanitary pads.

 - Roots: Building communal toilets, mainly in schools, that allow the conversion of human waste into liquid and solid fertilisers.

 - Right Light: Creating affordable, zero risk, access to solar products and services through a rental and battery charging scheme.

-Over the next 5 years, WSV is aiming to have 3 million people directly benefiting from one of its community enterprises.
+Over the next 5 years, WSV aims to directly benefit 3 million people from its community enterprises.